pulumi/pulumi-hugo/themes/default/content/blog/2022-03-10-hierarchical-config/index.md

 - [How to share a config between projects](https://github.com/pulumi/pulumi/issues/5473)
 - [Project-wide variables (not stack specific) #6719](https://github.com/pulumi/pulumi/issues/6719)

 This is clearly a feature that our community has asked for!
-We're happy to say that [delivered the first part of our plans to support this feature](/blog/project-config-mvp/) in early November 2022.
+We're happy to say that [delivered the first part of our plans to support hierarchical config](/blog/project-config-mvp/) in early November 2022.
 While we believe this new functionality satisfies most customer requests, below are some other approaches you can also use.

 ## Project Level Config